Erasmus Mundus full scholarships: Eligibility

 - for a scholarship holder who is resident of an Erasmus+ PARTNER Country whose location is more than 4 000 km away from the Higher Education Institution (HEI) coordinating the EMJMD (in the case of MARIHE, this is University for Continuing Education Krems, Austria): 3 000 € travel costs per year plus a one-time payment of 1 000 € installation costs at the beginning of the EMJMD

 - for all scholarship holders: 1 000 € per month for the entire duration of the EMJMD study programme (for MARIHE: at least until graduation; 24 months maximum)

-- Notice: Contribution to subsistence costs will not be given to scholarship holders for the EMJMD periods (study/research/internship placement/thesis preparation) spent in their country of residence, nor to scholarship holders from a Erasmus+ Partner Country for the EMJMD periods exceeding 3 months spent in any Erasmus+ Partner country.
+- Notice: Contribution to subsistence costs will not be given to scholarship holders for the EMJMD periods (study/research/internship placement/thesis preparation) spent in their country of residence (which is the country of residence at the time of the student’s application to the programme), nor to scholarship holders from a Erasmus+ Partner Country for the EMJMD periods exceeding 3 months spent in any Erasmus+ Partner country.

-Example: A MARIHE student with Finland as country of residency at the time of application to MARIHE programme will not receive monthly allowances during the 2nd semester at University of Tampere.
-If the student choses the specialisation "Research and Innovation" (offered by University of Tampere), he/she will also not receive monthly allowances during the specialzation part of the 3rd semester and during the 4th semester, cf. section on mobility & specialisations.
+Example: A MARIHE student with Finland as country of residency at the time of application to MARIHE programme will not receive monthly allowances during the 2nd semester at Tampere University.
+If the student choses the specialisation "Research and Innovation" (offered by Tampere University), he/she will also not receive monthly allowances during the specialzation part of the 3rd semester and during the 4th semester, cf. section on mobility & specialisations.